azdavis/millet/docs/tokens.md

 type ('a, 'b) parser = 'a -> ('a * 'b) option
 ```

-Contrast with `;`, which can also separate expressions, but ignores all but the last one.
+Compare with `;`, which can also separate expressions, but ignores all but the last one.

 ## `.`